pkrll/Helium/README.md

 ### Installation
 * Set up a virtual host in Apache, pointing to the Helium directory.
-* Create a MySQL database and supply the database constants in the file /library/Config.php with the appropriate values.
+* Create a MySQL database and set the database constants in the file /library/Config.php to values appropriate to your config.
     * See MySQL Database Scheme in file Helium.sql (Will be updated).

 ### Usage
+* Log in to the Helium admin panel by navigating to *yoursite.io/user* and providing the default username and password (*admin*/*admin*).
+(You can change the default password by selecting Users > edit in the menu bar.)
+* Before you can start adding new articles/posts, you need to add Categories to the system.
+* Don't forget the front end!
 * Create your controllers, models and views and templates as per the folder structure below.
 ```
 - application/